 ACTION STEP: Pause here and start this process.
 Pay your minimum payments for each loan.
-Then use your surplus of cash you created and apply it to the first debt on your list.
+Then use the surplus of cash you created and apply it to the first debt on your list.

 Step #5 – Rinse and Repeat

-Now that you have finished paying your first loan off (congrats by the way), now it’s time to “rinse and repeat”.
-Again, regardless of the method you choose in step #1, the principle here is the same.
+Now that you have finished paying the first loan off (congrats by the way), it’s time to “rinse and repeat”.
+Again, regardless of the method chosen in step #1, the principle here is the same.

-Each time you pay off a debt, take the minimum payment that you were paying and add that amount to your surplus of cash.
+Each time you pay off a debt, take the minimum payment that was being paid and add that amount to the surplus of cash.

 For example, if I had picked the snowball method and I had paid off Hospital ABC ($500; minimum payment = $100), the I would take the $100 and add that into our surplus of cash…that means that my surplus just got $100 larger by doing nothing other than paying off debt #1.
 Cool, right?

 In this stage, you will “rinse and repeat”, paying off each loan one at a time.
-This is where you will start to pick up more and more momentum the longer you are working your debt elimination process.
+This is where you will start to pick up more and more momentum the longer you are working on the debt elimination process.

 ACTION STEP: Rinse and repeat, until your Debt Destruction Plan is complete (hey, that rhymed!).